-It highlights/appears to highlight an important aspect of story

-For example, if two people are talking, and one speaker's bubble covers the other person up in some way, this may be a strong visual representation of "talking over someone"
+- It highlights/appears to highlight an important aspect of story - e.g. If two people are talking, and one speaker's bubble covers the other person up in some way, this may be a strong visual representation of "talking over someone". - It is different than a standard bubble.